isaac-campbell-smith/Pokestars/README.md

 <br><br>
 <img src="https://raw.githubusercontent.com/isaac-campbell-smith/Pokestars/master/figures/Top3usage.png">
 <br><br>
 If you're interested in checking out the database, please shoot me a message at icampsmith@gmail.com.
 I also lead a twice monthly (currently remote) casual SQL practice night called Wine & SQL.
 You'll need to contact me for access information, but I'm archiving all the question sets/solutions in the notebooks folder of this repo if you're interested in trying your hand at them.
+UPDATE 3/28/2021 - I have removed the SQL db from my AWS account due to an end in my free tier subscription.
+The notebooks are still included and can be used to study complex SQL operations, though running the cells on a jupyter instance will now throw an error.

-I've also included all necessary scripts in the src to create your own version of this database along with a detailed walkthrough in the CreatingAnRDSonAWS.md.
+Check out scripts in the src directory to create your own version of this database along with a detailed walkthrough in the CreatingAnRDSonAWS.md.
 I highly recommend checking that out.

 Here's how the database is structured: